 Spring waters may be a good choice for taste but require the expense and labor of delivery.

-At the very least, you should consider removing excessive mineralization (hard waters), chlorine, and visible solids from your tea water (note: distilling may not be the best solution as a total removal of minerals can make your teas taste flat).
+At the very least, you should consider removing excessive mineralization (hard waters), chlorine, and visible solids from your tea water.

 After you’ve got your perfect water and tea, be sure to follow recommended temperature guidelines for each selection, using a steel or glass kettle (some prefer the iron teakettles).